Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Main Results

+Detailed proof can be found in Appendix~\ref{app:theory}.
 It is important to note that the above expression is meaningful only when for any given $\eta > 0$ and failure probability $\omega > 0$, the population size $N$ is $\Omega(\omega^{-1}\eta^{-2})$.
 When $N$ is too small, the variability of the system is too high, which impedes reliable convergence behavior.
 Additionally, we have $\frac{|\Delta(0)|}{\eta} > 1 > \omega$.
 This means that the numerator term in $\left \lceil \cdot \right \rceil$ is negative which would imply that a higher value of $|\Delta(0)|$ increases the magnitude of the numerator (the negative sign is offset by the negative sign from $\log(p)$) and thus leads to a larger $T_{\eta}$.
 This is a sanity check---starting off at a higher separation, the system \emph{should} take longer to return to parity.

 Our expression of $T_{\eta}$ predicts that the time to reach parity should increase with $p$ (the ``efficacy of college'' in yielding high type outcomes).
 This is what we observe empirically in Figure~\ref{fig:parity_p}, Appendix~\ref{app:exp}.
 The mean number of generations to reach $\eta$-parity given some initial separation $|\Delta(0)|$ is found to increase sharply with the success probability $p$.
 The intuition is the following: as $p$ approaches $1$, college outcomes tend to become more deterministic.
 This implies that any separation that has already been achieved becomes harder to mitigate.
 On the other hand, while our expression of $T_{\eta}$ does depend on $q$ (it is increasing for $q \in [0, \frac{1}{2}]$), empirically we find that $q$ has a negligible effect on the mean time to return to parity (Figure~\ref{fig:parity_q}).
 We believe that this phenomenon is driven by the fact that $q$ affects the dynamics only for a limited time (until the system is in the over-subscribed regime, if at all).
 Since the fixed point is in the under-subscribed regime, the system has to reach this regime at some point, beyond which $q$ is irrelevant.